Microsoft Teams: How to disable Teams Creation

 Time needed: 10 minutes

-Since the standard O365 UI does not provide the option to disable Teams creation, a Powershell script has to be used.
+Here is a step-by-step guide on how to disable teams creation completely.
+Since the standard M365 UI does not provide the option to disable Teams creation, a Powershell script has to be used.

 Note: The script will disable not just the creation of Teams but also the creation of groups in general, i.e. sites in SharePoint, sites/groups in Planner, groups in Outlook etc.